jeisch/DAPHNE2/README.md

 #### Streaming

 The streaming sender design takes 4 AFE data streams and packs 64 samples from each stream them into an output frame for transmission to FELIX DAQ.
 The output link runs at 4.809 Gbps.
 This design runs continuously and there are a few idle words inserted between output frames.
 This version of the firmware has four streaming senders instantiated.
-Output link DAQ0 sends AFE0 channels 0,1,2,3.
-Output link DAQ1 sends AFE1 channels 0,1,2,3. etc. etc.
+The DEFAULT inputs to each sender are specified in the memory map section below.
+The sender input channel selection can be changed at any time by writing to registers via the Gigabit Ethernet interface.

 #### Self-Triggered